1982 CART PPG Indy Car World Series

 Though it was not officially part of the CART calendar, most of the teams and drivers also competed at the USAC-sanctioned 66th Indianapolis 500.
 Gordon Johncock was victorious at Indy.

 Jim Hickman was fatally injured in a practice crash for the Tony Bettenhausen 200 at Milwaukee, he was 39 years old.

 Drivers and constructors

 The following teams and drivers competed for the 1982 CART World Series.

 Schedule

-New to the schedule was the 4 mile permanent road course named Road America.
-Returning to the schedule after a one year absence (1981 was a USAC race) was Pocono Raceway, the 2.5 mile superspeedway would host a 500 mile race in 1982.
+New to the schedule was the temporary circuit at Burke Lakefront Airport, and the permanent road course named Road America.
+Returning to the schedule after a one year absence (1981 was a USAC race) was Pocono Raceway, the 2.5 mile superspeedway would host a 500-mile race in 1982.